kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 ---
 layout: post
-title:  "Using Apache Knox With ActiveDirectory"
+title:  "Using Apache Knox with ActiveDirectory"
 date:   9999-01-01
 categories: knox
 ---

-This article will cover using [Apache Knox][knox-site] with ActiveDirectory.
+This article covers using [Apache Knox][knox-site] with ActiveDirectory.

 Currently Apache Knox comes "out of the box" setup with a demo LDAP server based on [ApacheDS][apache-ds].
 This was a conscious decision made to simplify the initial user experience with Knox.
 Unfortunately, it can make the transition to popular enterprise identity stores such as ActiveDirectory confusing.
 This article is intended to remedy some of that confusion.

+## Part 1

 So lets go back to basics and build up an example from first principles.
 To do this we will start with the simplest topology file that will work.
-We will iteratively transform that topology file until it integrates with ActiveDirectory.
+We will iteratively transform that topology file until it integrates with ActiveDirectory for both authentication and authorization.

+# Sample 1

 The initial topology file we will start with doesn't integrate with ActiveDirectory at all.
 Create this topology file.